Wilderness First Responder Training Programs and Requirements

 Certificate of Completion

 Wilderness first responder training programs use role playing and mock rescues to teach students what to do in an emergency and how to assign the appropriate care.
-They offer case studies on a range of common issues, such as burns, bites, fractures, dislocations, childbirth, cardiac arrest, hypothermia, poisoning and shock.
-Courses also cover situational conditions such as lightning and altitude, and train participants to assemble a medical kit.
-Instructors teach students how to stabilize a patient and tend to wounds in preparation for ambulatory care, if available.
-Wilderness first responder certificate programs last from 5-10 days with 52-80 hours of study.
+Students study common issues such as burns, bites, fractures, dislocations, childbirth, cardiac arrest, hypothermia, poisoning and shock.
+Instructors also teach students how to stabilize a patient and tend to wounds in preparation for ambulatory care, if available.

 Wilderness first responder certification is granted after successful completion of a training course and a written and practical examination.
 Nationally recognized WFR certification lasts for three years, with refresher courses required for recertification.
 The required age of a wilderness first responder and total training hours vary by state, so students should contact their local emergency medical services governmental office for specific information.
 Most training programs also award a child and adult CPR training certificate, which is valid for two years.